kanekomasahiro/Re-ranking/README.md

 ## Experiment setting
-- We use document-level [TED corpus](https://wit3.fbk.eu/) (Japanese-->English) for experiments.
+- We use document-level [TED corpus](https://wit3.fbk.eu/) (Japanese->English) for experiments.
-- TED train corpus is document corpus but I train MT model by sentence-level to check our proposed method effect.
+- TED is document-level corpus, however I train NMT model on sentence-level to examine the effect of our proposed method.
 - We use TED dev corpus for transfer learning of reranker.
 420文だけ分割してdevとして使う
   - train: 200k
   - dev: 9.3k